visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/LCS_operator.rst

 Appearance
 ^^^^^^^^^^

-The appearance tab specifies how the LCS will be rendered.
+The appearance tab specifies how the LCS's will be rendered.
 In addition to the :ref:`common_ICS_appearance` attributes common to all ICS operators, the LCS operator supports the following attributes.